A little before my birthday, I found this in my inbox:

 Before we jump straight into the weeds of this funnel breakdown and start pulling up dandelions, we need to make sure we’ve all got the same definitions and goals.

-So, in case you aren’t entirely sure what I’m talking about when I say “sales funnel,” here’s a simple working definition of my own:
+So, in case you aren’t entirely sure what I’m talking about when I say “sales funnel,” here’s a simple working definition of my own: [x_promo]A sales funnel is comprised of a series of steps that guide visitors toward a desired outcome in their customer journey.
+Ads or emails drive to landing pages, then on to any additional pages necessary to help visitors achieve their goals while the business achieves theirs.[/x_promo]

 Notice anything different about my definition than some of the others you may have encountered online?